axelhahn/restic-http-server-for-synology/readme.md

 DONE

-* installation process for binary and initial running config
+* installation for binary and initial running config
 * use https (using Let's Encrypt certicate of the system)
 * handle service start|stop|status
 * configure service behaviour in a conf file